scojo44/springboard-projects/sec-17.1.1-HackerNews/README.md

 - [x] Add some error handling
 - - [x] Username taken
 - - [x] Credentials are incorrect
-- [ ] Allow users to edit stories they have created.
+- [x] Allow users to edit stories they have created.
-- [ ] User Profile section to change username and password.
+- [x] User Profile section to change username and password.
-- [ ] Style the application to be mobile-friendly.
+- [x] Style the application to be mobile-friendly.
 - [ ] Add infinite scroll
 - [ ] Other features possible with the Hack or Snooze API.
+- - [ ] maxlength=55 for user/pass fields